versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 #### producer.score
 {: #producer-score .code}

-The score of each RTP stream being sent, representing their tranmission quality.
+The score of each RTP stream being received, representing their tranmission quality.

 > `@type` Array&lt;[ProducerRtpStreamScore](#ProducerRtpStreamScore)&gt;, read only